EclipseFdn/eclipse.org-research/content/project/arrowhead_tools.md

 funding_bodies: ["horizon2020","ecsel","artemis"]
 eclipse_projects: [iot.arrowhead]
 project_type: running
-summary: "Engineering processes, integration platform, tools and tool chains for the cost-efficient development of digitalisation, connectivity and automation system solutions."
+summary: "Open Source Platform for IoT and System of Systems"
 ---
 The Arrowhead Tools project aims for digitalisation and automation solutions for the European industry, which will close the gaps that hinder the IT/OT integration by introducing new technologies in an open source platform for the design and run-time engineering of IoT and System of Systems.